maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

   if their types are equal.
 (Because these values are singletons, their equality can actually be tested with ``==``.)

-The following function can be used to test whether two JSON values are equal.

 .. function:: int json_equal(json_t *value1, json_t *value2)

    Returns 1 if *value1* and *value2* are equal, as defined above.